Kitsilano Beach: History

 In 1901, the beach was being transformed for future inclusion in a city park system.
 "The whole approach to the beach will be cleared, graded and seeded, and the beach itself cleared of what rocks and driftwood there is to annoy bathers, and the magnificent property will be made available for the people."

-Vancouver residents knew the area as "Greer's Beach," after settler Sam Greer who pre-empted 160 acres on the waterfront in 1882 to farm there.
-When the provincial government granted his land to the Canadian Pacific Railway(CPR), Greer was forced out and his home destroyed.
+Vancouver residents knew the area as "Greer's Beach" after settler Sam Greer, who pre-empted 160 acres on the waterfront in 1882 to farm there.
+When the provincial government granted Greer's land to the Canadian Pacific Railway(CPR), he was forced out and his home destroyed.

 The CPR considered developing the area into a rail-serviced port facility, but ended up selling off its real estate for development.

 In 1905 the name "Kitsilano" was appearing in real estate advertisements, such as one for "Lots at Kitsilano - Greer's Beach" for sale by the B.C.
 Electric Railway Company.
-In 1906 campsites were advertised at "'Kitsilano' Greer's Beach."
+In 1906 campsites were advertised at "'Kitsilano' Greer's Beach".
 B.C.
-Electric made a deal with the CPR to run a tram from downtown Vancouver "to a point called Greer's Beach, or Kitsilano."
+Electric made a deal with the CPR to run a tram from downtown Vancouver "to a point called Greer's Beach, or Kitsilano".

 In 1906, the company managing the facilities at the beach for the CPR announced plans for a baseball field, a dance pavilion over the water, and a dock for a small ferry to run to the new "country club" at Jericho.

 Commencing in 1909 and continuing over several years, the City of Vancouver acquired several portions of what is now the public beach park.
-In 2005, the old bath house structure was demolished and in its place a new, modern structure was built featuring the Watermark restaurant on top, boasting an expansive view of the beach and English Bay.
-Recently the Watermark building was sold to The Boathouse restaurant franchise.
+In 2005, the bath house structure was demolished and replaced with a modern structure featuring the Watermark restaurant on top, boasting an expansive view of the beach and English Bay.
+The Watermark building was later sold to The Boathouse restaurant franchise.